We play swing music, blues, and vaudevillian originals,

 She studied voice for 9 years, and majored in musical theater at Walnut Hill School for the Arts outside of Boston, performing at the Edinburgh Fringe Festival and Lincoln Center.
 She later earned her B.A. in Music from Oberlin College.

 She spent her 20's in Brooklyn as an electro-pop dancer, "Bio-Pop" composer (Suspicious Package), comedic environmental performance artist, yoga teacher, and massage therapist.
 A lover of long soaks in foreign cultures, she has performed and gallivanted in New Zealand, Europe, and various countries in Latin America.
 You may find her with a guitar, ukulele, teaching kiddos music, or drumming on the beach.

 Channing is a multi-instrumentalist, eclectic performer, and songwriter.
 She is a classically trained clarinetist and plays saxophone, banjo, vocals, piano, and whatever else will make you dance!
-She performs in the Boulder-Denver area as well as regularly in the British Virgin Islands.
+She performs regularly in the Boulder-Denver area and the U.S. Virgin Islands.

-She can be heard locally in the Rampart Street Stompers, Chez Coucou, and as a duo with pianist Bill McKay.
+She can be heard locally in Trickster Carousel, the Rampart Street Stompers, and in the “Chill” duo with pianist extraordinaire Bill McKay.